Heated Gear Guide

 3. A Control Accessory

 In addition to your heated gear, you’ll need to purchase an on/off switch or an adjustable heat controller.
-It is imperative you have, at minimum, an on/off switch you can access while riding.
+It is imperative that you have, at minimum, an on/off switch you can access while riding.
 However, heated gear gets extremely hot, so we recommend purchasing a temperature controller which allows you to turn your gear on or off, and to adjust the temperature as you ride.

 PUTTING IT ALL TOGETHER